CPNV-ES-MON1/CheckMk/scripts/installation/README.md

-# CheckMk Installation and Configuration Tool
+# CheckMk Server Installation and Configuration Tool

 ## Overview

-Automated solution to install and configure CheckMk monitoring systems on Ubuntu/Debian-based environments.
-It handles the complete process from downloading and verifying the CheckMk package to setting up monitoring sites, configuring folders, installing agents, and adding hosts to monitoring.
+Automated solution to install and configure CheckMk monitoring server on Ubuntu/Debian-based environments.
+It handles the complete process from downloading and verifying the CheckMk package to setting up monitoring sites, configuring folders, and adding hosts to monitoring.

+**Important**: This tool is designed for CheckMk **server** installation and configuration.
+For agent installation on monitored hosts, refer to the respective monitoring guides in the documentation.

 ### Key Features

-- **Complete Installation**: Automated server setup with site creation
+- **Complete Server Installation**: Automated CheckMk server setup with site creation
-- **Agent Installation**: Automatic detection and configuration
+- **Host Management**: Automatic host and folder configuration from JSON files
 - **Flexible Configuration**: Folders and hosts configured from JSON files
 - **Error Handling**: Robust diagnostic and handling system
 - **Detailed Logs**: Log rotation to prevent disk space issues